Barking dogs and other animals

 Most of the complaints we receive about noisy animals are about barking dogs.

-If you're having problems with a barking dog, please speak to the owner first before making a formal complaint.
+If you're having problems with a barking dog, speak to the owner first before making a formal complaint.
 The dog may be being left on its own for long periods of time, so your neighbour may not be aware of the problem.

 This includes writing to your neighbour to advise them that we are investigating the noise.